Skip to main content

 Disability assist dogs can be recognised by the jacket they wear.

-• Do not pat or talk to the dogs, as they are at work.
+• you do not pat or talk to the dogs, as they are at work.

 Assistance Dogs New Zealand (ADNZT)